raspberrypilearning/image-id-coral/en/step_5.md

 --- task ---

-Add these four lines and change the names according to how you have named your model, label file and which test image you want to use.
+Add these four lines and change the names according to how you have named your model, label file, and which test image you want to use.

 --- code ---
 ---